Environmental Practitioner Licensure

 The Lead Consultant Contractor License is for companies that perform lead hazard reduction consultation work.
 You must utilize Connecticut Department of Public Health certified lead inspectors, lead inspector risk assessors and/or lead planner-project designers.

-*Application for Lead Abatement Contractor or Lead Consultant Contractor licenses is now done online
+*Initial applications for Lead Abatement Contractor and Lead Consultant Contractor are completed online.

 Lead Inspector certification is for any person who performs inspections solely for the purpose of determining the presence of lead-based paint and surface coverings and lead in soil, dust and drinking water through the use of on-site testing including, but not limited to, x-ray fluorescence (XRF) analysis with portable analytic instruments, and the collection of samples for laboratory analysis and who collects information designed to assess the level of risk.